I3S-ESSnet/Documents/rome-hackathon/agenda.md

   * Track 3: success stories (resp.
 António)

-## Friday 24 May afternoon (resp.
-Franck)
+## Friday 24 May afternoon

-Conclusions of the workshop:
+Conclusions of the workshop and next steps (resp.
+Franck):

   * Pitches of the three threads (30 minutes by thread, each thread rapporteur to prepare 15 minutes presentation)

-Next steps:

   * Unece MSW workshop
   * Toulouse hackathon
   * Roadmap